ryansb/ansible-lambda/README.md

 ### lambda:
 ___
-Idempotent version. 'local_path' is required.
+Idempotent version.
 This is a work in progress.
 Currently, only code/configuration is idempotent.

 ##### Example Playbook
 ```yaml